pablodiste/data-store/README.md

 ## Roadmap

-- Review Throttling
 - Return the same fetcher response when a request is the same as one already sent
+- Publish the library
 - Add an optional memory cache
-- Publish the library
+- Investigate automatic retries on error